yuejiahz/calculator/README.md

 My wrist don't need that kind of torture of locking my wrist in that position for eternity when I needed some intensive calculation...
 (OK I'm exaggerating, but I guess most people is lazy just like me)

 I tried to make this calculator as bug free and as easy to use, and I am very proud of it!
-I think I will actually use it.